jcmoraisjr/haproxy-ingress/README.md

 * `timeout-connect`: Maximum time to wait for a connection to a backend
 * `timeout-http-request`: Maximum time to wait for a complete HTTP request
 * `timeout-keep-alive`: Maximum time to wait for a new HTTP request on keep-alive connections
+* `timeout-queue`: Maximum time a connection should wait on a server queue before return a 503 error to the client
 * `timeout-server`: Maximum inactivity time on the backend side
 * `timeout-server-fin`: Maximum inactivity time on the backend side for half-closed connections - FIN_WAIT state
 * `timeout-tunnel`: Maximum inactivity time on the client and backend side for tunnels